Aerial Monocular 3D Object Detection: Dataset Preparation

 AM3D-Sim is collected by the co-simulation of CARLA and AirSIM.
 CARLA~\cite{Carla} simulates complex scenes and traffic flow, and AirSIM~\cite{Airsim} simulates drones flying in the scene.
 To promote data diversity, the flying height is set ranging from 40m to 80m, covering an area of 200m$\times$200m.
 In the simulation, the annotations could be produced autonomously, so we provide a large and diverse simulation benchmark.

 AM3D-Real is collected with DJI Matrice 300 RTK flying over the campus.
 The drone is equipped with a well-aligned LiDAR and an RGB camera.
-We annotate the 3D bounding boxes in the 3D point clouds collected by the LiDAR and get the 2D boxes by projecting the 3D boxes back to the image according to the calibrated camera project matrix.
+We annotate the 3D bounding boxes in the 3D point clouds collected by LiDAR and get the 2D boxes by projecting the 3D boxes back to the image based on the projection matrix, given by DJI SDK.
 Due to challenging and costly data collecting and labeling, the flying height is set lower and the dataset size is relatively smaller.